fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 The working group should consider creating a separate informational document to describe an algorithm to assist with implementation, and to consider adopting future documents which describe new algorithms as they are developed.
+Specifying client algorithms separately from the protocol allows will allow NTPv5 to meet the needs of applications with a variety of network properties and performance requirements.
+It also allows for innovation in implementations without sacrificing basic interoperability.

 ## Timescales

-Support SHOULD be available for other timescales in addition to UTC - this should include, but not limited to the use of TAI or Modified Julian Date as defined in {{I-D.ietf-ntp-roughtime}}.
+Support SHOULD be available for other timescales in addition to UTC - this should include, but not limited to the use of TAI or Modified Julian Date as defined in {{I-D.ietf-ntp-roughtime}}, however UTC SHALL be the default timescale and MUST be supported by all implementations.
 Consideration should be made to include listing the supported timescales either as part of specific IANA parameter registry, or as part of the extension registry.

 ## Leap seconds

 The specification or the protocol SHOULD be explicit about when a leap second is being applied, and the protocol should allow for transmiting an upcoming leap second ahead of the day it is to be applicable.
+Nevertheless, due to network delays and the polling interval, applications with NTP clients will need to manage the leap second event at their local clock.

 ### Leap second smearing

 Server responses SHOULD include not only an indicator as to wether the server supports smearing, but also if the current time being transmitted is smeared.
 The protocol may also transmit the start/end or duration of the smearing ahead of time.
+It MUST be possible for clients to determine the unsmeared time of the timescale.

 ## Backwards compatibility to NTS and NTPv4